jlian/jlian.co/content/posts/hdmi-cec.md

 - **Playback devices** – logical addresses `4`, `8`, `B` (Apple TV, PS5, Switch 2 and Xbox all competing for the three playback slots[^playback-limit])
 - **Broadcast** – logical address `F` (messages to everyone)

-[^playback-limit]: HDMI-CEC only defines only [**three** playback logical addresses](https://feintech.eu/en/blogs/know-how/wozu-dient-hdmi-cec): `4` (Playback 1), `8` (Playback 2), and `11` (`0xB`) (Playback 3).
+[^playback-limit]: Amazingly, HDMI-CEC only defines only [**three** playback logical addresses](https://feintech.eu/en/blogs/know-how/wozu-dient-hdmi-cec): `4` (Playback 1), `8` (Playback 2), and `11` (`0xB`) (Playback 3).
 That’s fine if you have one streaming box and a couple of consoles.
-I had **four** playback-class boxes (Apple TV, PS5, Switch 2, Xbox) hanging off the Denon.
-On the wire, only three of them can ever be “real” playback devices at once, so when the fourth one wakes up the TV and AVR have to reshuffle logical addresses on the fly.
-In practice this looked unhinged: trying to switch inputs with the Xbox and Switch both on would result a black screen, and then the input switching not working and reverting to the previous source.
+I had **four** playback-class boxes (Apple TV, PS5, Switch 2, Xbox) connected to the Denon.
+According to HDMI-CEC, only three of them can ever be “real” playback devices at once, so when the fourth one wakes up the TV and AVR have to reshuffle logical addresses on the fly.
+In practice this looked unhinged: if the Switch was on, changing input to Xbox was impossible, I'd get a quick black screen and the input snaps back to Xbox.
 None of this was a Samsung or Denon bug; it was just me exceeding the three-playback-device limit baked into the CEC spec.

-And the key opcodes we ended up caring about:

-- `0x82` – **Active Source** (“I am now the active input”)
-- `0x84` – **Report Physical Address** (“this is where I live in the HDMI tree”)
-- `0x70` – **System Audio Mode Request**
-- `0x72` – **Set System Audio Mode** (Denon’s “I am now the audio system” broadcast)

 Topology-wise, it looks like this: